rtCamp/Frappe-Manager/fmx/README.md

 ## Overview

 Frappe Manager uses `supervisord` to manage background processes like the Frappe web server (gunicorn/nginx unit), scheduler, and workers.
-This tool (`fm-helper`) provides a convenient interface to control these processes directly from the command line within the container, using the socket files created by `supervisord`.
+This tool (`fmx`) provides a convenient interface to control these processes directly from the command line within the container, using the socket files created by `supervisord`.

 ## Installation